Which of the following is a characteristic functional group of al... | Channels for Pearson+

 1

-Understand the concept of functional groups: Functional groups are specific groups of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Identify the functional groups listed in the problem: Carboxyl group (-COOH), Amino group (-NH2), Hydroxyl group (-OH), and Carbonyl group (C=O).

-Identify the functional group associated with alcohols: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.
+Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Differentiate between the given options: Amino group (-NH2) is characteristic of amines, Carboxyl group (-COOH) is characteristic of carboxylic acids, and Carbonyl group (C=O) is found in aldehydes and ketones.
+Recall the structure of alcohols: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a carbon atom.

-Recognize the hydroxyl group (-OH) as the functional group for alcohols: The presence of the hydroxyl group is what defines a compound as an alcohol.
+Match the functional group to the compound type: Alcohols are characterized by the presence of a hydroxyl group (-OH).

 Watch next